Strike

 A declaration that negotiations have "failed" is not required (BAG 21.06.1988 -AZR 651/86).
 The only thing that matters here is whether the trade union comes to the conclusion that further talks are of no use at the moment and that pressure must first be built up on the other side.

 The local strike management gives the workforce the sole instructions on how exactly to strike.
-It hands out the action vests and keeps a strike list to determine who has taken part in the strike.
+It hands out the action vests and keeps a strike list to determine who has taken part in the strike and receives strike pay accordingly.
 At the end, the local strike management collects the action vests again and forwards the strike list to the GDBA.

 The prerequisite for a lawful strike is an official call by the relevant trade union.
 It is sent to all employees, including non-members.
 They may also take part in the strike.
 As a rule, the union calls for specific measures to be taken at specific theaters.